top of page

 Home Inspector shaking hands with home owner

 Most people think a home inspection is for the buyer.
-While that is the case, more and more homeowners are opting for a pre-lisitng home inspection before putting their house on the market.
+While that is the case, more and more homeowners are opting for a Pre listing Inspections before putting their house on the market.
 Why would they want to do that?
 Well, there are several benefits to doing so.

 1. You find out what condition your home is in.